 We have a single source of supply of API for telavancin and another, separate single source of supply of VIBATIV drug product.
-If, for any reason, either single-source third-party manufacturer of telavancin API or of VIBATIV drug product is unable or unwilling to perform, or if the performance of either does not meet regulatory requirements, including maintaining current Good Manufacturing Practice ("cGMP") compliance, we may not be able to locate alternative manufacturers, enter into acceptable agreements with them or obtain sufficient quantities of API or drug product in a timely manner.
+If, for any reason, either single-source third-party manufacturer of telavancin API or of VIBATIV drug product is unable or unwilling to perform, or if the performance of either does not meet regulatory requirements, including maintaining current Good Manufacturing Practice ("cGMP") compliance, we may not be able to obtain sufficient quantities of API or drug product in a timely manner.
 We expect it would take approximately 24 months for an alternative manufacturer to be qualified by us and begin producing drug product for us.
-We currently have sufficient quantities of VIBATIV drug product on hand to meet our anticipated needs through approximately December 2018.
-We have released certain lots manufactured in 2017 and we have manufactured additional VIBATIV drug product supply which is currently undergoing our internal quality review prior to release.
-We will not know whether this supply is suitable for release until we complete our internal quality review.
-If we are able to release this additional supply we would have sufficient quantities of VIBATIV drug product available to meet our anticipated needs through mid-2019.
+We currently have sufficient quantities of VIBATIV drug product on hand to meet our anticipated needs until approximately the third quarter of 2019.
 This supply was manufactured by Pfizer, our single source manufacturer for VIBATIV, at its McPherson, Kansas facility.
 As publicly reported in early 2017, Pfizer has received an FDA warning letter relating to a 2016 inspection of this facility.
-None of the lots cited in the warning letter are manufactured VIBATIV drug product manufactured for us at this facility in 2017.
-Given the time required to locate and qualify another acceptable drug product manufacturer, any supply delay, suspension or cessation in the manufacture and release of VIBATIV drug product would adversely affect the commercialization of VIBATIV and our obligations to our partners, as well as our Phase 3 registrational study for the treatment of patients with Staphylococcus aureus bacteremia.
+None of the lots cited in the warning letter are manufactured VIBATIV drug product.
+We are also planning to have additional VIBATIV drug product manufactured for us at this facility in 2017.
+Given the time required to locate and qualify another acceptable drug product manufacturer, any supply delay, suspension or cessation in the manufacture and release of VIBATIV drug product could adversely affect the commercialization of VIBATIV and our obligations to our partners, as well as our Phase 3 registrational study for the treatment of patients with Staphylococcus aureus bacteremia.
 Similarly, any inability to acquire sufficient quantities of API in a timely manner from current or future sources would adversely affect the commercialization of VIBATIV and our ability to satisfy our obligations to our partners.
 If either of these were to occur, our business would be harmed.